Home โบ Block and Plugin Tutorials โบ Block Editor โบ How to Set Block Icons on the WordPress Plugins Repository

 The modified SVG code from above would be:

-<svg xmlns="http://www.w3.org/2000/svg" viewBox="0 0 512 512"><path d="M492.6 226.6L44.6 34.59C40.54 32.85 36.26 31.1 32.02 31.1c-8.623 0-17.1 3.499-23.3 10.05C-.4983 51.81-2.623 66.3 3.377 78.31L96 256l-92.62 177.7c-6 12.02-3.875 26.5 5.344 36.27c6.188 6.547 14.66 10.05 23.28 10.05c4.25 0 8.531-.8438 12.59-2.594L492.6 285.4c11.78-5.031 19.41-16.61 19.41-29.41C511.1 243.2 504.4 231.6 492.6 226.6zM31.98 64.03C31.99 64.01 31.96 64.04 31.98 64.03L442.7 240H123.7L31.98 64.03zM31.75 448.5L123.7 272h318.1L31.75 448.5z"/></svg>
+<svg xmlns="http://www.w3.org/2000/svg" viewBox="0 0 512 512"><path d="M492.6 226.6L44.6 34.59C40.54 32.85 36.26 31.1 32.02 31.1c-8.623 0-17.1 3.499-23.3 10.05C-.4983 51.81-2.623 66.3 3.377 78.31L96 256l-92.62 177.7c-6 12.02-3.875 26.5 5.344 36.27c6.188 6.547 14.66 10.05 23.28 10.05c4.25 0 8.531-.8438 12.59-2.594L492.6 285.4c11.78-5.031 19.41-16.61 19.41-29.41C511.1 243.2 504.4 231.6 492.6 226.6zM31.98 64.03C31.99 64.01 31.96 64.04 31.98 64.03L442.7 240H123.7L31.98 64.03zM31.75 448.5L123.7 272h318.1L31.75 448.5z"/></svg>Code language: HTML, XML (xml)Step 3: Set a fill color

-WordPress.org doesn’t set colors for you, so you’ll have to do this yourself.
+WordPress.org doesnโt set colors for you, so youโll have to do this yourself.

-Depending on the SVG, you can set the fill
+Depending on the SVG, you can set the fill attribute on the path tag.

-For this example, I’m going to set the SVG to red.
+For this example, Iโm going to set the SVG to red.

-<svg xmlns="http://www.w3.org/2000/svg" viewBox="0 0 512 512"><path fill="#FF0000" d="M492.6 226.6L44.6 34.59C40.54 32.85 36.26 31.1 32.02 31.1c-8.623 0-17.1 3.499-23.3 10.05C-.4983 51.81-2.623 66.3 3.377 78.31L96 256l-92.62 177.7c-6 12.02-3.875 26.5 5.344 36.27c6.188 6.547 14.66 10.05 23.28 10.05c4.25 0 8.531-.8438 12.59-2.594L492.6 285.4c11.78-5.031 19.41-16.61 19.41-29.41C511.1 243.2 504.4 231.6 492.6 226.6zM31.98 64.03C31.99 64.01 31.96 64.04 31.98 64.03L442.7 240H123.7L31.98 64.03zM31.75 448.5L123.7 272h318.1L31.75 448.5z"/></svg>
+<svg xmlns="http://www.w3.org/2000/svg" viewBox="0 0 512 512"><path fill="#FF0000" d="M492.6 226.6L44.6 34.59C40.54 32.85 36.26 31.1 32.02 31.1c-8.623 0-17.1 3.499-23.3 10.05C-.4983 51.81-2.623 66.3 3.377 78.31L96 256l-92.62 177.7c-6 12.02-3.875 26.5 5.344 36.27c6.188 6.547 14.66 10.05 23.28 10.05c4.25 0 8.531-.8438 12.59-2.594L492.6 285.4c11.78-5.031 19.41-16.61 19.41-29.41C511.1 243.2 504.4 231.6 492.6 226.6zM31.98 64.03C31.99 64.01 31.96 64.04 31.98 64.03L442.7 240H123.7L31.98 64.03zM31.75 448.5L123.7 272h318.1L31.75 448.5z"/></svg>Code language: HTML, XML (xml)Step 4: Change the quotes from double to single quotes

 When editing the raw SVG, you will have to convert the quotes from double quotes to single quotes.
 This is so it can live inside Block.json as a string.
 It should just be a simple search and replace.

-Here’s the resulting SVG with single quotes:
+Hereโs the resulting SVG with single quotes:

-<svg xmlns='http://www.w3.org/2000/svg' viewBox='0 0 512 512'><path fill='#FF0000' d='M492.6 226.6L44.6 34.59C40.54 32.85 36.26 31.1 32.02 31.1c-8.623 0-17.1 3.499-23.3 10.05C-.4983 51.81-2.623 66.3 3.377 78.31L96 256l-92.62 177.7c-6 12.02-3.875 26.5 5.344 36.27c6.188 6.547 14.66 10.05 23.28 10.05c4.25 0 8.531-.8438 12.59-2.594L492.6 285.4c11.78-5.031 19.41-16.61 19.41-29.41C511.1 243.2 504.4 231.6 492.6 226.6zM31.98 64.03C31.99 64.01 31.96 64.04 31.98 64.03L442.7 240H123.7L31.98 64.03zM31.75 448.5L123.7 272h318.1L31.75 448.5z'/></svg>
+<svg xmlns='http://www.w3.org/2000/svg' viewBox='0 0 512 512'><path fill='#FF0000' d='M492.6 226.6L44.6 34.59C40.54 32.85 36.26 31.1 32.02 31.1c-8.623 0-17.1 3.499-23.3 10.05C-.4983 51.81-2.623 66.3 3.377 78.31L96 256l-92.62 177.7c-6 12.02-3.875 26.5 5.344 36.27c6.188 6.547 14.66 10.05 23.28 10.05c4.25 0 8.531-.8438 12.59-2.594L492.6 285.4c11.78-5.031 19.41-16.61 19.41-29.41C511.1 243.2 504.4 231.6 492.6 226.6zM31.98 64.03C31.99 64.01 31.96 64.04 31.98 64.03L442.7 240H123.7L31.98 64.03zM31.75 448.5L123.7 272h318.1L31.75 448.5z'/></svg>Code language: HTML, XML (xml)Step 5: Add the SVG to Block.json

-Here’s a sample Block.json with the above SVG included.
+Hereโs a sample Block.json with the above SVG included.

 {